pingone-davinci/documentation/docs/segment/README.md

 * Collect data on what buttons are being pressed on a website.
 * Collect data on what webpages are being viewed on a website.
 * Collect data on what screens are being viewed in a mobile app.
-* Collect data on what groups/teams a specific user is involved in.
+* Collect data on what groups/teams a specific user is in.
 * Create/Update/Combine user traits and characteristics.

+### Segment API Request Requirements:
+* The User ID is required to send successful requests.
+* Each capability has a specific characteristic that must be filled out.
+   * `Track User` must have an Event string or character.
+   * `Page User Is On` must have a Page Name string or character.
+   * `Screen User Is On` must have a Screen Name string or character.
+   * `Identify User's Group` must have a Group ID string or character.
+   * `Alias` must have a Previous User ID string or character and a User ID string or character.

 ---